ITT-25/assignment-07-touch-sensor-realdegrees/documentation.md

 ### 1.6 Aspect Ratio

 I found that a 16:9 aspect ratio makes the most sense since ultimately this app is supposed to map the movement of the finger 1:1 to a screen and most screens are 16:9 and the camera is as well.
-In order to properly match up the coordinates I had to slightly modify the code in [fitts_law.py](fitts_law.py) to match the camera's aspect ratio.
+In order to properly match up the coordinates I had to slightly modify the code in [fitts_law.py](fitts_law.py) to match the camera's aspect ratio.   **For this reason you must also use the [fitts_law.py](fitts_law.py) application in this repository to ensure the aspect ratio matches up.**

 ## 2. Building Process